peterwilliams97/repeats/README.md

 Performance of the Basic Solution
 ---------------------------------
-The above code usually runs fast enough enough for me with the documents I work on because I choose documents with the following characteristics:
+The above code usually runs fast enough enough for me with the documents I work on because I choose documents that have:

 * small repeat size (size of document / number of repeats).
 * a lot of variety between documents.

-The variety of documents tends to make it unlikely that a random substring will occur the required number of times by accident in all the documents.
+The variety of documents reduces the number and size of substrings that occur the required number of times in all the documents by chance.

-Typical behavior is
+The typical behavior I see is

 * |valid_strings[1]| tends to be 50 - 100 (compared to a possible maxium of 256)
 * |valid_strings[m]| m > 1 tends not to increase much with m.
 It tends to stay < 1000 for m = 2..5
 then decrease
 * once |valid_strings[m]| starts to decrease with increasing m, convergence follows fast

 The Python solution spends most of its time searching for substrings in documents so its running time is proportional to the number of bytes searched:

     typical bad case <= 5 * 1000 * (number of bytes in all documents)